Akron Children's Logo

 • TANF (temporary cash assistance)

-A case manager is on site at Akron Children's on Thursdays.
+A case manager is on site at Akron Children's on Tuesdays and Thursdays.
 No appointment is necessary.
 Program eligibility and income guidelines apply.

 WIC serves income eligible pregnant women, women who recently had a baby, breastfeeding women and infants and children up to the age of 5 years old.
 Participants are provided: